Do Androids Dream Of Electric Sheep? by Philip K. Dick is a science fiction novel published in 1968.

 GENERAL SUMMARY (NO SPOILERS!)

-After a nuclear war, Earth is becoming such a wasteland that humans begin emigrating to other worlds, and simply owning a live animal is a status symbol.
-To entice people to leave and colonize other planets, governments offer a free personal android – a robot servant that looks exactly like a human.
-However, some androids escape and flee to Earth, hoping to remain undetected.
-Bounty hunters are hired by police departments to “retire” (kill) the escaped but typically nonviolent robots.
+After a devastating nuclear war, Earth is deteriorating into a barren wasteland, prompting humanity to seek refuge on other planets.
+In this bleak future, owning a live animal becomes a rare and coveted status symbol.
+To encourage emigration, governments offer a free personal android – an advanced robot that appears identical to a human.
+Yet, some androids escape to Earth, hoping to evade detection.
+Bounty hunters are enlisted by law enforcement to “retire” (destroy) these rogue androids, who are usually nonviolent.

 BACKGROUND

-If androids are created one day that look and behave just like humans, how would they be treated?
-Would they be considered equals, slaves, or something in between?
-Or, since they don’t meet the current definitions of “human,” would they be neither?
-This is the question that Philip K. Dick poses, and considering the recent breakthroughs in the field of AI, it is not out of the realm of possibility.
+If we one day create androids that look and act indistinguishable from humans, how would they be treated?
+Would they be seen as equals, as slaves, or something else entirely?
+Or, because they don’t meet the current definitions of “human,” would they be considered neither?
+This is the thought-provoking question Philip K. Dick explores in his novel, and with recent advancements in AI, such scenarios seem more plausible than ever.

 THEMES